 11. Tires.
 Repair and replacement of tires are not included in the rental rate.
 Client shall pay for any tire damage, regardless of the cause.
 All tires substituted by Client shall become Empire's property.

 12. Insurance.
 Prior to commencement of the Rental Term, Client must obtain, and must maintain in effect during the entire Rental Period, the following insurance: workers' compensation insurance (in accordance with applicable law); employer's liability insurance (not less than $1,000,000 per person, per accident); if renting a truck licensed for use on public highways, automobile liability insurance covering all owned, non-owned and hired vehicles (with a combined single limit of $1,000,000); general liability insurance ($1,000,000 per occurrence, $2,000,000 general aggregate); and physical damage insurance (full value of the Equipment).
 Client's required policies shall be primary, and any insurance maintained by Empire shall be excess and non-contributory.
 Client must provide an insurance certificate to Empire evidencing all of the foregoing before commencement of the Rental Term.
-Additionally, Client's required policies must be endorsed to name Empire as an additional insured and to include waivers of subrogation, and such endorsements shall be provided to Empire along with the insurance certificate.
+Additionally, Client's required policies must be endorsed to include waivers of subrogation; Client’s general liability and automobile liability policies must be endorsed to name Empire as an additional insured; and Empire must be named as loss payee on the physical damage insurance.
+Such endorsements shall be provided to Empire along with the insurance certificate.
 Empire's standard insurance requirements do not limit or qualify the liabilities, obligations or indemnities of Client hereunder.
 Client agrees to pay for Rental Equipment Protection (provided by JT Bates Group and described below) until Client submits a compliant insurance certificate.
 The physical damage insurance requirement shall not apply when Client elects and pays for the Rental Equipment Protection prior to the beginning of the Rental Term.

 14. Limitation of Liability; Indemnification.
 In no event shall Empire be liable, whether based in contract, warranty, indemnity, tort, strict liability or any other theory of law or equity for any special, incidental, indirect, punitive, exemplary, or consequential damages, including but not limited to lost profits, downtime, or loss of third party contracts, regardless of whether or not Empire is advised of the possibility of such damages.
 In addition, Empire's maximum aggregate liability for damages or loss, howsoever arising or caused, shall in no event exceed the amount Client paid to Empire for rental of the Equipment to which such liability relates.
 Client shall indemnify, defend and hold harmless Empire, its affiliated companies, and their respective owners, officers and employees, for, from and against any and all threatened or actual claims, losses, liabilities, damages, costs or expenses (including attorneys' fees, expert witness fees, costs and expenses) of any nature whatsoever arising out of or related to: the operation, possession, use, failure, or maintenance of the Equipment while on rent to Client; the breach of any provision of the Rental Order by Client; personal injury, death or property damage or loss of any nature whatsoever arising from or related to the Equipment while on rent to Client; the negligence or willful misconduct of Client; any violation by Client of applicable laws; and claims by Client's employees related to the Equipment.